adrianvic/neoBeta/projects/ghostsandstuff/index.md

 tags: "plugin"
 ---

-This plugins aims to use stuff from my library that would not fit into any plugin (or not in the way presented here) that has ~~a lot~~ (WIP) of random stuff.
+This plugins was made to use stuff from my library that would not fit into any plugin (or not in the way presented here) that has ~~a lot~~ (WIP) of random stuff.
 Everything should be togglable in the config.

 ## Features
 - **RainbowChat:** Rainbow color code.